Do you charge an ADMISSION FEE?

 Do I need to CHECK IN with the competition?

 Nope.
 Your studio director or representative will check in for your entire studio at the merchandise table.
+(Expect that due to the pandemic, all persons entering will likely have to go through a check in process)

 How is VIDEO ADJUDICATION delivered?